Are you planning to travel around Patagonia? Looking for advice and tips from other travelers?

 Gabriella: "I liked the talks about animals and the route we were taking.
-It was also fun to play bingo, visit the captain on the bridge and, of course, to practice yoga."
+It was also fun to play bingo, visit the captain on the bridge, and, of course, to practice yoga."

-4. Road trip in Patagonia
+Road trip in Patagonia

-5. Differences between Chilean and Argentine Patagonia
+Differences between Chilean and Argentinean Patagonia

-Unfortunately, we didn't go to Torres del Paine National Park because the weather was awful.
+Unfortunately, we didn't go to the Torres del Paine National Park because the weather was awful.
 That's why we want to return.
 We were also in El Chaltén and couldn't see Monte Fitz Roy for the same reason.
 But we're planning to go back.

-This opportunity gave them the chance to see the region from a perspective that would have been impossible by any other means of transport.
-Moreover, they were able to take their van, their home throughout this long journey, on board the ferry.
+Sailing the Patagonian fjords between the cities of Puerto Montt and Puerto Natales gave them the chance to see the region from a perspective that would have been impossible by any other means of transport.
+Moreover, they could take their van, their home throughout this journey, onboard the ferry.